elite-se/plantestic-team-4/README.md

 This response datum is followed - comma-separated - by the second response datum, and so on.
 The last response datum is followed by a closing bracket.
 We specify the response datum as a `Name: XPath` pair:
-The name of the response datum is followed by a space, a colon, a space, and the xpath of the response datum as a string.
+The name of the response datum is followed by a space, a colon, a space, and the jsonpath of the response datum as a string.
-In the xpath, slashes separate the path components. .
+In the jsonpath, dots separate the path components. .
-Example: ```(name1 : "/value/value1", name2 : "/value2")```
+Example: ```(name1 : "value.value1", name2 : "value2")```

 ![./core/src/test/resources/rerouting.png](./core/src/test/resources/rerouting.png)